astropy/SPISEA/README.rst

 The atmosphere models use the CDBS framework (which is supported by pysynphot).
 We have added new grids of atmosphere models (including merged sets of atmospheres).
-These grids are found in the "cdbs" directory of popstar_models.tar.gz
+These grids are found in the "cdbs/grid" directory of popstar_models.tar.gz.

 Ready:
+* merged\_atlas\_phoenix
 * phoenix\_v16 - high resolution (reformatted for CDBS)
 * phoenix\_v16_rebin - downgraded to improve synthetic photometry
 performance.

+See PopStar/docs/README_AtmoModels.txt for a description of these models sets and the associated references. [under construction]

 Setup Path to Models